-Many exporters confuse foreign exchange management with trying to predict where the currency is going.
+Many exporters still confuse foreign exchange management with trying to predict where the currency is going.
 The reality is that no one knows where the currency is heading today, tomorrow, next week or next year.
-In the current volatile times it has got a whole lot harder, especially for exporters who are not just grappling with the volatility but also with a currency which against most of our trading partners is close to historical highs.
+In these stormy economic waters and volatile times it has got a whole lot harder, especially for exporters who are not just grappling with the volatility but also with a currency which against most of our trading partners is close to historical highs.

 So if you can’t predict where the currency is going what can you do to better manage your exposure to the daily fluctuations in the currency, which are no doubt seriously impacting on most exporters’’ profitability.